The Curriculum – David Lewis School

 Blue Pathway – Pre KS 5-6 NC 4 and beyond

-The blue pathway at David Lewis School is based around a formal curriculum, focussing on national curriculum subject specific learning, as well as providing opportunities for students to develop and engage with physical wellbeing, play and leisure, the wider world, independence and work experience from KS4 onwards.
+The blue pathway at David Lewis is based around a formal curriculum focussing on national curriculum subject specific learning, as well as providing opportunities for students to develop and engage with physical wellbeing, play and leisure, the wider world, independence and work experience from KS4 onwards.

 Curriculum Subjects